5 Ways to Stay on Task and Avoid Missed Deadlines

 After you see your desktop shining again, set up a new productive environment for the tasks awaiting you.
 An app like Workspaces would be of great help here, creating one-click solutions to bring up all the files, tools, utilities, and apps you need to complete your work.

 Finally, email.
 A cluttered inbox could well be the worst kind of clutter there is.
 It’s a time-waster and utterly disheartening to use, especially if you’re trying to find an old email.
-While the big email — Gmail, Outlook, iCloud, and Yahoo! — are getting better at organizing emails, none are on the level of Unibox.
+While the big email — Gmail, Outlook, iCloud, and Yahoo! — are getting better at organizing emails, there are still gaps.
+Try Canary Mail.

 2. Eliminate distractions